amolenk/dapr-hands-on/Assignment02/step-by-step.md

 That's it, you're now running the Government service with a dapr side-car.
 This means other services can use dapr to call this service.
 This is what you'll do in the next step.

-### Step 1.3: call the government service using service-to-service invocation
+### Step 2: Call the government service using service-to-service invocation

 In this step, you're going to change the code of the TrafficControl service so it uses the dapr client for .NET to call the government service.